franciscolobo/KOMODO2/README.md

               type                 = "correlation",
               MHT.method           = "BH")

-output <- run_KOMODO2(defs, cores = 4)
+output <- run_CALANGO(defs, cores = 4)
 ```

-This call will generate an enriched `KOMODO2` list as the output, and generate a dynamic HTML5 output (plus several tab-separated value (tsv) files in the directory provided as `output.dir`.
+This call will generate an enriched `CALANGO` list as the output, and generate a dynamic HTML5 output (plus several tab-separated value (tsv) files in the directory provided as `output.dir`.

 ## PREPARING YOUR INPUT FILES

-KOMODO2 requires the following files (please check the template in
+CALANGO requires the following files (please check the template in
 `./data_files/parameters.txt` or the examples in `./data_files/parameters_validation/` if in doubt about file specifications):

 ---